 We experienced similar delights with the shipping agents as we had shipped a container with our twincab and other personal effects.
 I guess you could say I became extremely well acquainted with the ZIMRA office in town and at the container depot in the industrial sites at Workington, oh yes, and the little first floor office on the corner of Angwa and South Avenue which had a photocopier (seemingly gold dust here!)
 After 3 days of tooing and froing, we eventually drove our truck and possessions home and what a delight that was;-)

 Strangely, house prices in Harare have continued to rise despite the economic situation and with the lack of availability of affordable mortgage deals, it is unlikely that we will be able to buy a house.
+Whether you are buying your first home, remodeling, or building the home of your dreams, MortgageRight stands with you from loan application through closing.
 We didn’t have a lot of money saved up before our return, and it’s near impossible to accumulate any savings here, what with astronomic school fees (in excess of US$2000 per term at private senior schools) and rents (averaging US$1500 per month).
 Well paying jobs are like diamonds in the rough too.
 We have a couple of friends who bought and sold houses in the UK, thereby enabling them to purchase property in Zimbabwe, which would seem like the best way to go…but it’s all about what’s important to you, I guess!

 On the bright side, you’re able to buy almost anything here, at a price, and investment is slow but steady.
 Sam Levy’s Village in Borrowdale continues to be a little gold mine, with several new restaurants and shops.
 The Zimbabwe Mall project is set to commence in 2013.